Where to Stay in Prince Edward County: Accommodation & Area Guide

 Bloomfield – For a Tiny Village

 This small historic village (basically a handful of houses) is right on the main road (Highway 62/33) through the County.
-The area is generally quieter which some people like for their stay in the County!
+The area is generally quieter which some people like for their stay in The County!

-The nice thing about Bloomfield is that you are just a quick drive from Picton and Wellington and the main wineries or breweries – but you still have a top restaurant or two by you (Agrarian Bistro).
+The nice thing about Bloomfield is that you are just a quick drive from Picton and Wellington and the main wineries or breweries – and you still have a top restaurant or two by you (Agrarian Bistro).
+Matron Fine Beer is a hip brewery you can even walk to!

 Check Here For Accommodations in Bloomfield

 Below you’ll find some great accommodations in Bloomfield.
 Beyond the few below, there are some other smaller B&Bs that don’t have a great web presence.
-So, you can always check them out by calling if you’re interested/in the area!
+So, you can always check them out by calling if you’re interested in the area!

 Empire Inn and Suites – Check Now